Academic Hiring Guidelines

 - Graduate Trainees

-Each year a few appointments are made and some promotions are granted without going through the standard search procedures.
-These positions are eligible for search waiver requests due to (a) the existence of statutory or other policy guidelines governing the appointment or search process; (b) the unique talents and skills required for the position; or (c) urgent departmental/unit teaching needs that cannot be addressed through the normal search process (i.e., increased class enrollment at the beginning of a semester requiring an immediate teaching appointment).
-Search waivers should be used for appointing individuals to positions within jobs groups in the academic Affirmative Action Plan.
-Individuals may be external to the University or may be employed in an exempt position.
-Any request for a search waiver should include documentation of how the individual for whom the waiver is sought was identified.
+Hires or appointment changes such as a title change or promotion may be granted without completing the search procedures.
+Appointments may be eligible for search waiver or appointment change when (a) statutory or other policy guidelines governing the appointment or search process exist (i.e., Bridge to Faculty or UFRP); (b) unique talents and skills required for the position; or (c) an urgent departmental/unit teaching need arises that cannot be addressed through the normal search process (i.e., increased class enrollment at the beginning of a semester requiring an immediate teaching appointment).
+Search waivers should be requested when appointing individuals who are not currently employed with the University (Chicago only).
+Appointment Changes should be requested when changing the appointment of a current University (Chicago only) employee.

-Note: The eligibility of a position for a search waiver does not exempt a position from affirmative action requirements and equal employment opportunity regulations, including documenting good faith efforts to achieve diversity and ensuring non-discrimination.
+Note: The eligibility of a position for a search waiver or appointment change does not exempt said position from affirmative action requirements and equal employment opportunity regulations, including documenting good faith efforts to achieve diversity and ensuring non-discrimination.

-A. Appointments eligible for Search Waivers based on statutory and campus policy objectives
+A. Appointments eligible for Search Waivers or Appointment Changes based on statutory and campus policy objectives

-- Senior Faculty Administrative Positions with the following title:
+- Senior Faculty Administrative Positions that report to the following title:

 - Appointments included in Special Recruitments